Let's have some fun in October!

 This is another great song to make those English Language Arts connections.
 Ask students, "Who are the characters in the song?" (woman and something in the closet) Ask students what they know about the woman.
 She is old and skinny, Some will say she is a skeleton.
 Point out that skeletons do not have skin!
 Get them to speculate what is in the closet.
 That's lots of fun because the song does not say.
 Then ask them to tell you the sequence of events—An old woman went for a walk, she passed a graveyard, saw bones, and went to get her broom.
 Ask them why.
 Because she wanted to clean up the messy graveyard.
 These answers help students see that there might be other interpretations.
 (I would get every answer from "she was a witch" to "she was a skeleton"!)

 Tell students to find a partner and sit on the floor with their partner.
-When they have found a place, say, "One of you stand up.
-You will be the "Think in the closet!
-Go hide behind a chair.
-Tell the ones who are sitting on the floor that they are "The Old Woman."
+When they have found a place, say, "One of you, stand up.
+You will be the 'Thing in the Closet!'
+Go hide behind a chair."
+Then tell the ones who are sitting on the floor that they are "The Old Woman."
 When the song gets to the part about going to the closet to get a broom, tell them to go to their "closet" (be sure they know where their partner went), and pretend to open the door.
 The "Thing in the Closet" will shout "Boo!
 But will not run after you.
-You will not have to give any more instructions than that.
+I promise, you will not have to give any more instructions than that.
 First graders will take it from there.
 Repeat so they can change roles.
 And be prepared.
 They will ask to do this over and over!

 Someone Came Knocking